Karnik2001/Advertising-Analysis/README.md

 ## Overview

-This project analyzes advertising spend across multiple channels to understand their impact on sales and identify optimal budget allocation strategies.
-The analysis applies regression, optimization, and machine learning techniques to generate actionable insights for maximizing sales performance.
+This project analyzes advertising spend across multiple channels to understand their impact on sales.
+The analysis applies regression and machine learning techniques to generate actionable insights for maximizing sales performance.

 ## Feature

 Regression Analysis: Explore relationships between advertising channels and sales.
+Machine Learning Models: Implement predictive models (including neural networks) to forecast sales outcomes based on advertising spend.

 ## Technologies Used